Esri/ArcGIS-for-AutoCAD-API-Samples/Samples/CalculateNewField/AutoLisp/README.md

 ## Use the sample
-1. Open the [UnitConversion_Sample.dwg](UnitConversion_Sample.dwg) file and load the [UnitConversion.lsp](UnitConversion/UnitConversion.lsp)  file.
+1. Open the [UnitConversion_Sample.dwg](UnitConversion_Sample.dwg) drawing and load the [UnitConversion.lsp](UnitConversion/UnitConversion.lsp)  file.

-2. To better understand our sample drawing, open the attribute table of the "Contour_lines" layer review the list of attributes and field names.
+2. To better understand our sample drawing, open the attribute table of the "Contour_lines" layer and review the list of attributes and field names.

     ![Before_](../../../Resources/Images/CalculateNewField-2.png)